These Treatment Guidelines have been developed by Project Air Strategy to assist services and practitioners working with personality disorders.

 This Brief Intervention Manual has been developed by Project Air Strategy for Personality Disorders.
 It is designed to assist services and practitioners implement an integrative relational step-down model of care.
 It helps to plan care, manage clients in crisis, deliver brief interventions, and connect with carers.

-Parenting with personality disorder intervention: A manual for health professionals - is designed by the Project Air Strategy to provide a brief parenting intervention for mental health workers to assist people with personality disorders to strengthen and enhance their parenting skills.
+Parenting with personality disorder and complex mental health issues intervention: A manual for health professionals - is designed by the Project Air Strategy to provide a brief parenting intervention for mental health workers to assist people with personality disorders and complex mental health issues to strengthen and enhance their parenting skills.

 This manual is designed for working with families, partners and carers of people with personality disorder, emerging personality disorder, symptoms or traits.